pgpkg/pgws/README.md

     (1 row)

-The client will print the message on the console.
+The simple client should then print the message on the console.

-> Note that the message is assumed to be JSON, but we currently just copy the object verbatim.
+To use the built-in JSON functions in Postgresql, you could do something like this:

+    select pg_notify('pgws', 'default,' || jsonb_build_object('message', 'hello, world')::text);

+`pgws` requires that the message payload is a well-formed JSON object.

 ## Message format